 PIA is a Fund for Family Takaful’s products which consist of protection and investment features but PRIA and GRIA Fund just for General Takaful’s product which consist of protection feature only.

-The Ta’awuni pool comprises by three major funds:
+The Ta’awuni pool comprises by two major funds:

 a.
 Expenses Fund